KraftLauncher/kraft-launcher/CONTRIBUTING.md

 - [Flutter](https://docs.flutter.dev/get-started/install) installed and added to your `PATH`.
 - [git](https://git-scm.com/) for version control.
 - [Commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) set up for your GitHub account (optional but recommended).
+- [Minecraft account](https://www.minecraft.net/store/minecraft-deluxe-collection-pc) to launch the game and test Microsoft refresh and login flows, skins and capes management and more (optional).

 ## 🍴 Forking & cloning the repository